axiom-data-science/portal-docs/overview.rst

 	There are many options for interacting with the data in this display:

 		* Advanced search options in the center toolbar (Spatial filter, Filter time filter, Keyword search, Depth filter).
-Refer to Advanced Search Filters section.
+Refer to :ref:`Advanced Search Filters <advanced-search-filters>`.
 		* Browse detailed information about datasets using the Inventory, Download, Annotations, Deployment, and More Information tabs.
-Refer to Metadata and Download section.
+Refer to :ref:`Metadata <metadata>`and ref:`Downloading <downloading>`.
 		* Download one or more datasets using the green Download button.
-Refer to Download section.
+Refer to ref:`Downloading <downloading>`.
 		* Expand the individual data charts to customize the chart, including changing the chart type, adjusting the time scale and binning, viewing the data quality flags, and learning more information about the individual instrument deployment and annotations.
-Refer to Customize Data Charts.
+Refer to ref:`Customize Data Charts <customize-data-charts>`.

 	Different Chart Types
 	=====================
 	This section includes descriptions for the common charts used to display data.
-Data charts can be accessed both by clicking a data chart , or by using the custom Data Views interface.
+Data charts can be accessed both by clicking a data chart, or by using the custom Data Views interface.

 	Categorical Variables
 	---------------------